What is Phencyclidine?

 Based on CSA, PCP is a schedule II drug.
 This drug has a high potential for abuse and currently has an accepted medical use in the treatment or medical use with strict restrictions.
 Abuse of PCP may lead to physical or psychological dependence.

 Phencyclidine Drug Type

-Phencyclidine is a synthetic drug classed under the diverse group of hallucinogens.
+Phencyclidine is a synthetic drug classed under a diverse group of hallucinogens.
 These are drugs that alter feelings, thoughts, and perceptions.
 They cause images and sensations that seem reel even if they are not.
 Natural hallucinogens are also found in some mushrooms and plants.
 Some hallucinogens are synthetic and are therefore man-made.

 PCP is also classified as a dissociative drug.
 This type of drug disrupts the actions of glutamate on the brain’s nerve cells.
 Glutamate is a chemical that plays a major role in a person’s perception, cognition, and emotion.
 PCP also changes the actions of dopamine which is the neurotransmitter associated with the feeling of euphoria.

 Phencyclidine or PCP is sold on the street in crystal, white powder, tablets, capsules, and liquid forms.
 Most PCP bought on the illicit drug market are contaminated as they are manufactured in makeshift laboratories.
 PCP with contaminant color range is from tan to brown: consistency range is from powder to gelatinous mass.
 PCP can be snorted, swallowed, or smoked alone or in combination with other substances such as MDMA, marijuana, or tobacco.